-To learn more about Long Story Short to become a storyteller, or sign up for email alerts about upcoming live shows, go to https://longstoryshortpod.com/
+To learn more about Long Story Short and how to become a storyteller on future shows, go to https://longstoryshortpod.com/